Divorce after Christmas – told from a child’s point of view

 But even when Christmas day was over, the anxiety didn’t end.
 My siblings and I knew that we would be questioned about life at the other parent’s house, what we’d eaten, what we’d done etc. There was a fine and invisible line to tread – you had to contain your feelings to make sure you didn’t make it sound like you’d had too much fun with the other parent, for fear of upsetting their feelings.

-‘Whatever doesn’t kill you makes you stronger’, as my grandma always said, but I wish that Christmas and New Year hadn’t always been such a stressful time of year to me.
+‘Whatever doesn’t kill you makes you stronger’, as my grandma always said, but I wish that Christmas and New Year hadn’t always been such a stressful time of year for me.

 Here are some thoughts from a child of divorce, on how to help your kids juggle the holidays with their divorced parents: